radius-project/design-notes/architecture/2023-06-arch-vnext.md

 ## Design

-This vNext architecture proposal starts from the key idea of decomposing the components of Radius Resource Provider (RP) server into two entities: Core Server and User Resource Provider.
-The Core Server includes common components leveraged by User RPs, while the User Resource Provider includes RP-specific components, implementing business logic for each resource type.
+This vNext architecture proposal starts from the key idea of decomposing the components of Radius Resource Provider (RP) server into two entities: **Radius Core Server** and **Resource Controller**.
+The Radius Core Server includes common components leveraged by Resource Controllers, while the Resource Controller includes RP-specific components, implementing business logic for each resource type.